humdrum-tools/humdrum-documentation/guide/ch25/index.md

 *-	*-	*-
 ```

-The similarity values generated by <span class="tool">correl</span> are output as a
+The similarity values generated by <span class="tool">correl</span>
-<span class="rep">correl</span> spine.
+are output as a <span class="rep">correl</span> spine.
 Each successive
 value in the output spine is matched with a data token in the target
 input file (<span class="rep">semits</span>).
-For example, the initial output value (1.000)
+For example, the
+initial output value (1.000) indicates that an exact positive
-indicates that an exact positive correlation occurs between the template
+correlation occurs between the template and the input.
+Another exact
-and the input.
-Another exact positive correlation occurs at the
+positive correlation occurs at the beginning of measure 2.
+More
-beginning of measure 2.
-More interesting, perhaps, are the high
+interesting, perhaps, are the high correlations (+0.982) at the
-correlations (+0.982) at the beginning of measures 3 and 4.
-Although the
+beginning of measures 3 and 4.
+Although the semitone patterns differ
-semitone patterns differ (do, re, mi = +2 +2 semits; mi, fa, so = +1 +2
+(do, re, mi = +2 +2 semits; mi, fa, so = +1 +2 semits), the
-semits), the correlations remain high because of the approximate
+correlations remain high because of the approximate numerical
-numerical similarity.
-This property gives <span class="tool">correl</span> a certain
+similarity.
+This property gives <span class="tool">correl</span> a
-flexibility when searching for melodic similarity.
+certain flexibility when searching for melodic similarity.

 For more sophisticated melodic similarity searches, both pitch and
 rhythm might be considered.
-Two different correlations can be calculated
+Two different correlations can be
--- one for semitone contour similarity and one for durational
+calculated &mdash; one for semitone contour similarity and one for
-similarity.
-We can generate two <span class="rep">correl</span> spines as follows.
-First
+durational similarity.
+We can generate two <span class="rep">correl</span>
-generate <span class="rep">semits</span> and <span class="rep">dur</span> data so our inputs to <span class="tool">correl</span> are
+spines as follows.
+First generate <span class="rep">semits</span>
+and <span class="rep">dur</span> data so our inputs to <span
-numerical.
+class="tool">correl</span> are numerical.

 ```bash
 semits inputfile > temp.sem
 dur inputfile > temp.dur
 ```

-Generate independent <span class="rep">correl</span> spines for the semitone pitch and
+Generate independent <span class="rep">correl</span> spines for the
-duration data, and assemble the two spines together:
+semitone pitch and duration data, and assemble the two spines
+together:

 ```bash
 correl -s ^= -f template.sem temp.sem > correl.sem